sebastien-zhou/documentation-ia-product/documentation/igrc-platform/business-view/business-view-editor.md

 - In the Project explorer right click on the `\view` folder or any sub-folder and select `New > Business view`
 These actions open a wizard where you must configure the name of the business view before clicking `Next >` .

->**Note**: Once created all business views and associated JavaScript files must be located in the `\views` folder or under any sub-folders.
+> [!note] Once created all business views and associated JavaScript files must be located in the `\views` folder or under any sub-folders.

 This opens a new panel where you have to choose the kind of source to use.
 It can be :